Meaning-infused grammar: Gradient Acceptability Shapes the Geometric Representations of Constructions in LLMs: Discussion

 \section{Discussion}

-Our results provide compelling computational evidence for a core principle of the usage-based constructionist approach: that grammatical representations are graded and sensitive to semantic-pragmatic fit \cite{Goldberg2006}.
+Our results provide compelling computational evidence for a core principle of the usage-based constructionist approach: that grammatical representations are graded and sensitive to semantic-pragmatic fit.
 The clear stratification in our geometric analyses demonstrates that LLMs develop representations whose geometric properties are highly consistent with the probabilistic, usage-based categories posited by the UCx approach.
-This geometric disentanglement of form and meaning resonates with the core tenets of the UCx approach.
-The "Regional Separation" (Energy Distance) finding reflects the distinctiveness of the two constructions in the model's ConstructionNet, instantiating their different abstract constructional meanings.
-This extends previous work that has focused on the model's ability to classify constructions categorically \cite{Huang2024} by showing a more fine-grained, graded geometric structure.
+This geometric entanglement of form and function resonates with the core tenets of the UCx approach.
+The energy distance reflects the distinctiveness of the two constructions spatially in regions of the model's representation space.
+This extends previous work that has focused on the model's ability to classify constructions categorically \cite{Huang2024, bonial2024constructing} by showing more fine-grained, graded geometric structure, dependent on lexical and functional factors.

-The current findings are consistent with recent work that demonstrates that LLMs learn which verbs resist appearing in the DO construction, based on the same type of factors shown to be relevant here: in particular, \citet{misra2024generating} demonstrate that hearing a novel verb used in the PO construction with the discourse features more commonly associated with the DO construction -- e.g., (\textit{She pilked something to him})-- results in model behavior in which 'pilk' disprefers appearing in the DO.
-This is presumably because, if the DO were available for \textit{pilk}, it would have been preferred for the message just mentioned (\textit{She pilked him something}).
-Since the DO was not used when it might be preferred, the LLM learned that the DO was not a likely possibility with the verb, \textit{pilk}.
-This supports the key prediction of `statistical preemption' \cite{goldberg2019explain, boyd2011preemption, Samara2024}.

-Finally, the fact that these effects are strongest in the mid-layers aligns with broader findings that LLMs encode higher-level syntactic and semantic information in their intermediate representations, analogous to a classical NLP pipeline \cite{tenney2019bert}.
-This suggests that the rich, graded geometric representations we observe are most clear as part of a mid-level process of semantic abstraction, rather than only at the surface or final predictive layers.
+Future work is needed to better understand the distinct qualitative patterns across layers when energy distance and JSD are compared.
+We note that the JSD measure, which is more nuanced but perhaps less intuitive, appears to distinguish the constructions particularly well: JSD is bounded between 0 and log(2) ($\approx 0.693$) \cite{lin1991divergence}, and the distinction between the constructions in the most biased tier approaches this limit at 0.6.
+Yet because the two metrics are based on quite different calculations, so we do not attempt to compare them directly.